Tenor-Z/Speedpot/README.md

 ## Overview

-Speedpot is a full-stack honeypot application that emulates vulnerable services and intelligently detects advanced cyber attacks including port scans, SQL injection, cross-site scripting (XSS), command injection, path traversal, and more.
+Speedpot is an open-source, full-stack honeypot application that emulates vulnerable services and intelligently detects advanced cyber attacks including port scans, SQL injection, cross-site scripting (XSS), command injection, path traversal, and more.
 Built with Python and Tkinter, Speedpot provides real-time monitoring, threat intelligence, and automated blocking capabilities.

 Whether you're a security researcher, network administrator, or cybersecurity enthusiast, Speedpot helps you understand attack patterns and strengthen your network defenses.